Chart Color Schemes

 Income

-AreaSearch's latest postcode level ATO data for financial year 2022 indicates that Croydon Park - Enfield had a median income among taxpayers of $53,832 and an average of $70,775.
-These figures are higher than the national averages.
-Compared to Greater Sydney's median of $56,994 and average of $80,856, Croydon Park - Enfield shows a lower median but a higher average income.
+AreaSearch's latest postcode level ATO data released for financial year 2022 indicates that Croydon Park - Enfield SA2 had a median income among taxpayers of $53,832 and an average of $70,775.
+This is higher than the national average.
+In Greater Sydney, the median income was $56,994 with an average of $80,856.
 Based on Wage Price Index growth of 12.61% since financial year 2022, estimated incomes for September 2025 would be approximately $60,620 (median) and $79,700 (average).
-Census data reveals that household, family, and personal incomes in Croydon Park - Enfield cluster around the 53rd percentile nationally.
-Income distribution shows that 28.8% of individuals earn between $1,500 and $2,999, which mirrors regional levels at 30.9%.
+Census data shows that household, family, and personal incomes in Croydon Park - Enfield cluster around the 52nd percentile nationally.
+Income distribution reveals that 28.8% of individuals earn between $1,500 and $2,999 annually, which mirrors regional levels at 30.9%.
 High housing costs consume 17.7% of income.
 Despite this, disposable income ranks at the 54th percentile nationally.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income